PrismaticFlower/SWBF-msh-Blender-IO/README.md

 - Light Probes
 - Speakers

-If an object has children it is always exported as an empty.
+If an object with one of the above types has children it is always exported as an empty.

 #### Objects whose name starts with "sv_", "p_" or "collision" will be marked as hidden in the .msh file.
 This should be consistent with other .msh exporters.
 As far as I know the only special thing about collision meshes or